11ty/11ty-website/src/docs/filters.md

 ## Asynchronous Filters {% addedin "2.0.0" %}

 Eleventy has added a new universal filter API for asynchronous filters and extended the currently available `addFilter` method to be async-friendly. _Note that even though Handlebars is used for synchronous filters in `addFilter`, it is excluded from asynchronous filters because Handlebars is not async-friendly._

-If you are not yet on Eleventy 2.0, you can still add asynchronous filters to each async-friendly template language individually: [Liquid `addLiquidFilter`](/docs/languages/liquid/#filters), [Nunjucks `addNunjucksAsyncFilter`](/docs/languages/nunjucks/#asynchronous-nunjucks-filters), and [JavaScript `addJavaScriptFunction`](/docs/languages/javascript/#asynchronous-javascript-template-functions).

 {% codetitle ".eleventy.js" %}